- How do I find out what my housing authority’s transfer policy is?

 Can I transfer public housing if I am facing domestic violence?

 State public housing

 In state public housing, you have a right to request a transfer if you or a member of your household is suffering from harassment or abuse.14 You also have a right to "reasonable and appropriate" assistance from the housing authority if you are a victim of domestic violence.15 This assistance includes the right to a prompt rekeying of your locks—upon your request—if you have obtained a restraining order against a member of your household.
 You may also ask the housing authority not to charge you (waive) the cost of rekeying.16

 You need to think about what’s really needed for your safety.
 Sometimes if you stay in the same development, or even in the same community, the person committing violence may be able to find you.
 One option may be to switch to a Section 8 voucher or other "mobile" rental assistance with which you can relocate within or outside Massachusetts.
 (Many housing authorities have very limited Section 8 vouchers available at present, but there are sometimes special resources available for those at extreme risk who need to relocate.)
 Another option is when two housing authorities cooperate to transfer a state public housing resident from one community to another.
-This has happened occasionally in the past with proper documentation from law enforcement and the assistance of the state Department of Housing and Community Development.
+This has happened occasionally in the past with proper documentation from law enforcement and the assistance of the state Executive Office of Housing and Livable Communities.
 In addition to pursuing abuse prevention remedies under the Abuse Prevention Law,17 you can ask the housing authority to seek an order barring a non-household member from the development,18or can sue the housing authority for failing to take action to bar the person.

 You may also want to talk to the housing authority about being named as the head of household once the abuser has left the unit.
 Talk with the housing authority about this.
 Keep in mind, the housing authority may feel that it has to give the abuser a hearing before removing him or her as the named head of household.